samphamdotnetmicroservices02/Play.Identity/README.md

 kubectl delete secret identity-secrets -n $namespace (If you use Azure Key Vault, you do not need Kubernetes secrets, so delete it)

 generic: there are different types of secrets that you can create in coordinators.
 In our case, we will be creating what we call a generic secret.
-identity-secrets: This is the name of secret object
+identity-secrets: This is the name of secret object.
+You can name it any name you want.

 --from-literal=cosmosdb-connectionstring=$cosmosDbConnString: since we want to provide the secret values from command line, what we will do is say
 --from-literal, and then euquals and here is where the actual name of the secret value comes in place.
 So we will name the secret value "cosmosdb-connectionstring"